-Turkey, chicken, and even a meatless alternative are just as tasty as beef.
+Turkey, chicken, and even a meatless alternative are just as tasty as mac and cheese with ground beef.

 - Onion and Garlic – Where there’s flavor, there’s onion and garlic!
 Don’t swap in onion or garlic powder.

-Take the time to saute and bring out the natural flavors (and irresistable scents!) of these ingredients.
+Also, take the time to saute and bring out the natural flavors (and irresistible scents!) of these ingredients.

-As for substitutes, green onion, shallots, or chives are all super onion choices.
+As for substitutes — green onion, shallots, or chives are all super choices.

 - Elbow Macaroni – A classic mac and cheese noodle, but don’t feel boxed in!
 Any tube pasta is really fine.
 And if you want to use farfalle or fusilli?
 I say go for it!

 - Pinto Beans – These creamy beans are my choice for chili.
-Black beans or kidney beans, however, work like a charm.
+However, black beans or kidney beans work like a charm.
 You can even use a mix — go nuts!

-Bell peppers or any hot chiles can also be tossed right in — saute them with the onions and garlic.
+Bell peppers or any hot chiles can also be tossed right in and sauteed with the onions and garlic.

-Chickpeas and corn are two other vegetarian chili faves of mine that you can add to the mix!
+Chickpeas and corn are two other vegetarian chili mac recipe faves of mine that you can add to the mix!